ec-jrc/lisflood-utilities/README.md

 ## ncextract

-The ncextract tool extracts the time series of values from (multiple) netCDF file(s) at user defined coordinates.
+The `ncextract` tool extracts the time series of values from (multiple) NetCDF file(s) at user defined coordinates.

 ### Usage:
 The tool takes as input a CSV file containing point coordinates (structured in 3 columns: id, lat, lon) and a directory containing one or more netCDF files.
-The output is a CSV file (or optionally a netCDF file) containing the values at the  points corresponding to the provided coordinates, in chronological order.
+The output is a CSV file (or optionally a NetCDF file) containing the values at the  points corresponding to the provided coordinates, in chronological order.

 ```text
 usage: ncextract.py [-h] -i INPUT -d DIRECTORY -o OUTPUT [-nc]